dhellmann/pymotw-3/source/re/index.rst

    :start-after: #end_pymotw_header

-The pattern argument to :func:`split` expresses the markup specification more precisely: Two or more newline characters mark a separator point between paragraphs in the input string.
+The pattern argument to :func:`split` expresses the markup specification more precisely.
+Two or more newline characters mark a separator point between paragraphs in the input string.

 .. {{{cog